If You'd Put $1,000 Into Amazon Stock 20 Years Ago, Here's What You'd Have Today

 Between its initial public offering in 1997 and December 2020, Amazon stock created nearly $1.6 trillion in wealth for shareholders, according to Bessembinder's model, which includes cash flows in and out of the business and other adjustments.

 Amazon's emergence as the nation's largest e-commerce company is only part of the story behind its extraordinary wealth creation.
-The firm is a giant in the fast-growing industry of cloud-based services, a leader in streaming media and has enjoyed explosive growth in revenue from digital advertising.
+The firm is a giant in cloud-based services and artificial intelligence (AI), and a leader in streaming media and digital advertising.

-Amazon has been quite busy in the analog world too.
-For example, it owns the Whole Foods grocery store chain and built its own freight and logistics operations.
-The latter operations comprise a vast assemblage of distribution centers, as well as fleets of commercial aircraft and trucks.
+Amazon has a massive footprint in the analog world too.
+It owns the Whole Foods grocery store chain and maintains sprawling logistics operations.
+The latter comprise a vast assemblage of distribution centers and fleets of commercial aircraft and trucks, among other capital intensive assets.

 The bottom line on Amazon stock?